SSHFC/docs/docs/aacms.md

 - Ability to export into pdf.*
 - Ability to export into excel.*
-- Ability to search by any of the fields in a mutli-field search box. **
+- Ability to search by any of the fields in a multi-field search box. **
 - Ability to perform basic sort functions: Ascending and Descending.***
 - Ability to limit column visibility. *

-The figues below point out these functionalities.
+The figures below point out these functionalities.

 ![Figure 12](img/workingwith.png){ align=center }